gabrielrv228/Job_Containers/README.md

 docker images |grep  app-normal app-normal latest 9a17a7e1d1fd About a minute ago 228MB
 ```
--As you can see here when we use a normal  build the image size goes up to 228MB
+- As you can see here when we use a normal  build the image size goes up to 228MB